Shipping Forecast: Area forecasts

 Each area's 24-hour forecast is then read out.
 Several areas may be combined into a single forecast where the conditions are expected to be similar.
 Wind direction is given first, then strength (on the Beaufort scale), followed by precipitation, if any, and (usually) lastly visibility.

 Change in wind direction is indicated by "veering" (clockwise change) or "backing" (anti-clockwise change).
 Winds at or above force 8 are also described by name for emphasis, i.e., Gale 8, Severe Gale 9, Storm 10, Violent Storm 11 and Hurricane force 12.
 The word "force" is only officially used when announcing force 12 winds.

-Visibility is given in the format "Good", meaning that the visibility is greater than 5 nmi; "Moderate", where visibility is between 2 and 5 nmi nautical miles; "Poor", where visibility is between 1,000 metres and two nautical miles and "Fog", where visibility is less than 1000 m.
-When severe winter cold combines with strong winds and a cold sea, icing can occur, normally only in sea area Southeast Iceland; if expected, icing warnings (light, moderate or severe) are given as the last item of each sea area forecast.
+Visibility is given in the format "Good", meaning that the visibility is greater than 5 nmi; "Moderate", where visibility is between 2 and 5 nmi; "Poor", where visibility is between 1,000 metres and two nautical miles and "Fog", where visibility is less than 1000 m.
+When severe winter cold combines with strong winds and a cold sea, icing can occur and, if expected, icing warnings (light, moderate or severe) are given as the last item of each sea area forecast.